Clean out to sea

 That’s true.
-But with our project partner, the Oel-Waerme-Institut in Aachen, we’ve succeeded in converting diesel into methane, hydrogen and carbon dioxide.
+But with our project partner, the Oel-Waerme-Institut in Herzogenrath, we’ve succeeded in converting diesel into methane, hydrogen and carbon dioxide.
 In this process the fuel vaporizes and a catalyst splits the long hydrocarbon chains into hydrogen and methane.
 That way the normally not-so-green diesel is converted into clean energy for the fuel cell – without producing so much as a milligram of soot.

 “No nitrogen oxides, soot particles, or polycyclic aromatics.
 Only carbon dioxide will pass through ships funnels in the future.”

 So does that mean all new ships will soon be fitted with diesel-powered fuel cells?